Ed Wutke

 Edward Wutke (January 17, 1901 – November 13, 1937) was an American sailor who was convicted by the United States Federal Government for murder.
-He was sent to Alcatraz Federal Penitentiary for 27 years for committing murder at sea and was assigned the number #47-AZ.
+He was convicted of murder on the high seas for killing fellow seaman Oscar Newman aboard the S.S.
+Yale on Christmas Eve in 1933.
+He had been sent to Alcatraz Federal Penitentiary with a 27-year sentence for murder on the high seas and assigned the number #47-AZ.
 Wutke was the first prisoner on Alcatraz during its period as a penitentiary to successfully commit suicide.
 He fatally sliced through his jugular vein with the blade from a pencil sharpener and was found dead in a pool of blood.
 Wutke died on November 13, 1937.